webscopeio/supabase-modules/docs/getting-started/existing-project.md

 NEXT_PUBLIC_SUPABASE_ANON_KEY=<SUPANASE_ANON_KEY>
 ```

-> Note: Environment Variables required to connect your project with your Supabase project are determined by your local or cloud instance.
+If you do not have these, you may have to run Supabase locally first before development.
 Read more on [Your Supabase Instance](/getting-started/supabase).

-## 3. Add Query and Middleware to your project
+## 4. Add Query and Middleware to your project

 ### TanStack Query